Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 # babel-plugin-transform-rewrite-imports

-This babel plugin (1) reliably adds _extensions_ to import and export _specifiers_ that do not already have one, (2) selectively replaces extensions of specifiers that do, and (3) can rewrite whole specifiers in intricate ways using simple yet powerful [replacement maps][1].
+This Babel plugin (1) reliably adds _extensions_ to import and export _specifiers_ that do not already have one, (2) selectively replaces extensions of specifiers that do, and (3) can rewrite whole specifiers in intricate ways using simple yet powerful [replacement maps][1].

-All TypeScript and JavaScript flavors are supported depending on how babel is configured in the project.
+All TypeScript and JavaScript flavors are supported depending on how Babel is configured in the project.

 For example, something like this: